-We promote positive emotional wellbeing by building resilience, promoting healthy lifestyles, recognising what a healthy relationship is and so on.
+We promote positive emotional wellbeing in a number of ways, these include building resilience, promoting healthy lifestyles and recognising what a healthy relationship is.

 Children and young people requiring mental health support.

 We recognise that we have an important role to play in supporting the mental health and wellbeing of our students.